spoddutur/spark-notes/deep_dive_into_storage_formats.md

 #### Instead of java objects, come up with a data format which is more compact and less overhead

 ### Action Plan1 + Action Plan2 together:
-Have user register data schema.
+- Spark should get transparency on 2 things:
+  1. What data is it handling
+  2. What operation is user performing on it
-Create new data layout which is more compact and less overhead.
+- Create new data layout which is more compact and less overhead.
 #### This paved way to “Dataframes and Datasets”

 ### What is DataSet/DataFrame?